Vijay Deverakonda

 Deverakonda Vijay Sai (born 9 May 1989), widely known as Vijay Deverakonda, is an Indian actor and film producer who works in Telugu films.
-Vijay is an recipient of a Filmfare Award, a Nandi Award and three SIIMA Awards.
+Deverakonda is the recipient of a Filmfare Award, a Nandi Award and three SIIMA Awards.

 Deverakonda made his debut with Nuvvila (2011) and received praise for his supporting role in the coming-of-age drama Yevade Subramanyam (2015).
 He rose to prominence as a leading film actor by starring in Pelli Choopulu (2016) and Arjun Reddy (2017), winning the Filmfare Award for Best Actor – Telugu for his performance as a volatile surgeon in the latter.
 He further established himself with commercially successful films such as Mahanati (2018), Geetha Govindam (2018), and Taxiwaala (2018).
 This success was followed by a series of poorly received films.

 In 2019, Deverakonda launched his own production house King of the Hill Entertainment, which produced Meeku Maathrame Cheptha (2019) and Pushpaka Vimanam (2021).
 Beyond his film career, Deverakonda has designed his own fashion brand Rowdy Wear, which launched on Myntra in 2020, and is the co-owner of the volleyball team Hyderabad Black Hawks.
 Deverakonda is also a celebrity endorser for numerous products and supports various humanitarian causes.
+He is married to actress Rashmika Mandanna.

-Early and personal life
+Early life

 Deverakonda Vijay Sai was born in Hyderabad, Andhra Pradesh (present-day Telangana) to Govardhan Rao and Madhavi.
-His family hails from Thummanpeta village of erstwhile Mahbubnagar district (present-day Nagarkurnool).
+His family hails from Thummanpeta village of erstwhile Mahbubnagar district (present day Nagarkurnool).
 His father was a television serial director who quit doing them due to lack of success.
+His younger brother, Anand Deverakonda, is also an actor in Telugu cinema.

-Deverakonda completed his schooling from Sri Sathya Sai Higher Secondary School, Puttaparthi.
-He then studied Intermediate at the Little Flower Junior College, Hyderabad.
-He holds a Bachelor of Commerce degree from Badruka College of Commerce & Arts.
-His younger brother, Anand Devarakonda, is also an actor in Telugu cinema.
+Deverakonda completed his 10th Class from Sri Sathya Sai Higher Secondary School, Puttaparthi.
+After that he completed his 12th Class at the Little Flower Junior College, Hyderabad.
+He holds a BCom Degree from Badruka College of Commerce & Arts.

-Devarakonda got engaged to actress Rashmika Mandanna in October 2025.
+Vijay Deverakonda and his family lived in Saroornagar, Hyderabad before he entered the Telugu film industry.

 Career

 Early career (2011–2015)

 Deverakonda made his debut with Ravi Babu-directed romantic comedy Nuvvila (2011).
 He later appeared in Sekhar Kammula's Life is Beautiful (2012) in a minor role.
 He was introduced to Nag Ashwin, who later cast him in a supporting role for the 2015 coming-of-age drama Yevade Subramanyam alongside actor Nani.
 The film was produced by the daughters of Ashwini Dutt, a producer in the Telugu film industry; Priyanka Dutt backed him and once shooting started, Swapna Dutt signed him onto her company.

+Vijay Devarakonda at Geetha Govindam Interview, 2018.